 |“Sarah died in Kiryat Arba, also known as Hebron, in the land of Canaan.
 Abraham came to eulogize Sarah and to weep for her.”
 (Gen. 23:2)|

-On February 18, 1930, a somber gathering assembled in the Yeshurun synagogue in Jerusalem.
-The synagogue and its plaza were packed as crowds attended the memorial service for the Jews of Hebron who had been killed during the Arab riots six months earlier, on August 24th, 1929.
+A somber gathering assembled in Jerusalem’s Yeshurun synagogue.
+The large synagogue and its plaza were packed as crowds attended a memorial service for the Jews of Hebron who had been killed during the Arab riots six months earlier, on August 24th, 1929.

-On that tragic Sabbath day, news about the massacre in Hebron reached the Jewish leaders in Jerusalem.
+On that tragic Sabbath day, news of deadly rioting in Hebron reached the Jewish leaders in Jerusalem.
 Yitzchak Ben-Zvi, then director of the National Committee, hurried to Rav Kook’s house.
-Together they went to speak with Harry Luke, the acting British high commissioner, so that he would take action and protect the Jews of Hebron.
+Together they hastened to meet with Harry Luke, the acting British high commissioner, to urge him to take action and protect the Jews of Hebron.

-The chief rabbi demanded that the British take severe and immediate measures against the Arab rioters.
-To Luke's question, 'What can be done?'
-Rav Kook's response was short and decisive: 'Shoot the murderers!'
+The Chief Rabbi demanded that the British take severe and immediate measures against the Arab rioters.

 Rav Kook held the acting commissioner responsible for British inaction during the subsequent massacre.
-Not long after this heated exchange, an official reception was held in Jerusalem and Mr. Luke held out his hand to greet the Chief Rabbi.
+Not long after this heated exchange, an official reception was held in Jerusalem, and Mr. Luke held out his hand to greet the Chief Rabbi.
 To the shock of many, Rav Kook refused to shake it.

-With quiet fury, the rabbi explained, “I do not shake hands that are defiled with Jewish blood.”
+With quiet fury, the rabbi explained, “I do not shake hands defiled with Jewish blood.”

 The day after the rioting in Hebron, the extent of the massacre was revealed.
 Arab mobs had slaughtered 67 Jews — yeshiva students, elderly rabbis, women, and children.
-The British police had done nothing to protect them.
-The Jewish community of Hebron was destroyed, and their property had been looted and stolen.
-The British sent the survivors to Jerusalem.
+The British police had done little to protect them.
+The Jewish community of Hebron was destroyed, and their property looted and stolen.
+The British shipped the survivors off to Jerusalem.

-The tzaddik Rabbi Arieh Levine accompanied Rav Kook that Sunday to the Hadassah hospital, in order to hear news of the Hebron community by telephone.
-Rabbi Levine recalled the terrible memories that would be forever etched in his heart:
+The tzaddik Rabbi Arieh Levine accompanied Rav Kook that Sunday to Hadassah Hospital on HaNevi'im Street in order to hear news of the Hebron community by telephone.
+Rabbi Levine recalled the frightful memories that would be forever etched in his heart.

-Six months later, grieving crowds filled the Yeshurun synagogue in Jerusalem.
-A mourning atmosphere, like that on the fast of Tisha B'Av lingered on the gathering, as they assembled in pained silence.
-Survivors of the massacre, who had witnessed the atrocities before their eyes, recited kaddish for family members murdered in the rioting.
+Six months after the massacre, grieving crowds filled the Yeshurun synagogue in Jerusalem.
+A mourning atmosphere, like that on the fast of Tisha B'Av, lingered in the air as they assembled in pained silence.
+Survivors of the massacre, who had witnessed the atrocities before their eyes, recited Kaddish for family members murdered in the rioting.

 The holy martyrs of Hebron do not need a memorial service.
 The Jewish people can never forget the holy and pure souls who were slaughtered by murderers and vile thugs.